Navy Yard DC: Top Spots to Eat, Drink & Explore by the Water

 Dacha Beer Garden

-Kid friendly, dog-friendly, and happy hour friendly, Dacha Beer Garden is the pre-game and post-game respite of choice for Nationals and DC United fans alike.
-The food is seasonal and the beers take cue from the US, Belgium, and Germany.
+Kid-friendly, dog-friendly, and happy hour-friendly, Dacha Beer Garden is the pre-game and post-game respite of choice for Nationals and DC United fans alike.
+The food is seasonal, and the beers take cues from the US, Belgium, and Germany.

 Bluejacket

-Cask conditioned ales are a rare find on this side of the pond.
-Luckily, local beer enthusiasts can order the dying breed at Navy Yard’s Bluejacket.
+Cask-conditioned ales are a rare find on this side of the pond.
+Luckily, local beer enthusiasts can order the dying breed at Bluejacket in Washington Navy Yard.

 Chloe

-With a mix of Mediterranean flavors, Chloe is delivering an elegant and modern menu of inspired small bites.
+With a mix of Mediterranean flavors, Chloe delivers an elegant and modern menu of inspired small bites.

 La Famosa